Hazen-Williams Friction Loss Equation - calculating Head Loss in Water Pipes

 Note that the Hazen-Williams formula is empirical and lacks a theoretical basis.
-Be aware that the roughness constants are based on "normal" condition with approximately 1 m/s (3 ft/sec).
+Be aware that the roughness constants are based on "normal" conditions with approximately 1 m/s (3 ft/sec).

 - free apps for offline use on mobile devices.

 The calculators below can used to calculate the specific head loss (head loss per 100 ft (m) pipe) and the actual head loss for the actual length of pipe.
 Default values are from the example above.